stephenyeargin/hubot-grafana/README.md

 ### Amazon S3 Image Hosting

 Recommended if you use a service such as Slack or HipChat.
 You can omit all of these settings if you do not plan to use S3.

+Graphs are downloaded to the box running **hubot-grafana** and then uploaded to S3 with world-readable rights, so you do not have to do anything special to your S3 bucket in order to serve the graph images suitable for Slack or HipChat.
+E.g., you do not have to set up web hosting for your S3 bucket.

 | Configuration Variable               | Required | Description                |
 | ------------------------------------ | -------- | -------------------------- |